 This well-marked trail, which winds through vast fields, pleasant woodlands, quaint villages, stunning river valleys, and more, is well-marked, easy to follow, and has almost no stiles.
 One of the easiest National Trails, South Downs Way has very few steep sections and is known for the sense of solitude and the feeling of being on top of the world that its participants often feel as they pass Iron Age hill forts and view the breathtaking chalk formations of the Devil’s Dyke and the Seven Sisters.

-Mickledore, a leading company that specializes in UK walking tours, offers several options to those who wish to explore this scenic route through rural England, depending on which part or parts of the trail you want to walk, how many miles you choose to walk in a day, and how much money you’re willing to spend.
+Several options are offered to those who wish to explore this scenic route through rural England, depending on which part or parts of the trail you want to walk, how many miles you choose to walk in a day, and how much money you’re willing to spend.
 The shortest and least expensive option is the two-day Seven Sisters and the Long Man – South Downs Short Break, a 19-mile circular excursion beginning and ending at Alfriston that gives walkers the opportunity to enjoy the Long Man of Wilmington (Britain’s largest chalk figure), a night in Eastbourne, and a walk along the top of the Seven Sisters before returning to Alfriston.
 Walks along both the western and eastern sections of South Downs Way, both of which are roughly 50 miles long and range from 3 to 5 days long depending on the number of miles walked per day, are also available.
-Mickledore also offers a walk that encompasses the entire, 104-mile route and takes between 6 and 9 days to complete.
+The final walk that is offered encompasses the entire, 104-mile route and takes between 6 and 9 days to complete.

 Regardless of which walk or walks you choose, an excursion along South Downs Way is a fulfilling and life-changing experience you will never forget.